htw-imi-showtime/showtime-website/content/ws21/master/m2-a-better-spotify/features.md

 #### Avoiding errors

 To help the user on their way, we prepared the homepage with the most useful features for the wide variety of Better Spotify users and had them **pre-arranged** on the board.
-To ensure that there is **no unintentional changes** of the layout, the adjustment of the gridsystem needs to be activated via the press of the **edit button**.
+To ensure that there are **no unintentional changes** to the layout, the adjustment of the grid system needs to be activated via the press of the **edit button**.
 Only then will the editor open up.
-Otherwise the Homepage is locked into place and usable as usual.
+Otherwise, the Homepage is locked into place and usable as usual.

 {{</section>}}